SimonBiggs/scriptedforms/README.md

 This project has been archived.
 This was created back in Febuary 2018.
-Since then [Streamlit](https://github.com/streamlit/streamlit/blob/develop/README.md) has been created and has built a brilliantly successful library, company and community and is going on to success upon success.
+Since then [Streamlit](https://github.com/streamlit/streamlit/blob/develop/README.md) has been created and has built a brilliant library, company and community and is going on to success upon success.

 Please use Streamlit as a replacement for ScriptedForms.